Internal Regulations and Procedures

 ARTICLE 13.- The Board of Administration of the INTERNATIONAL BUDDHIST ETHICS COMMITTEE & BUDDHIST TRIBUNAL ON HUMAN RIGHTS is formed based on the following ORGANIZATIONAL CHART:

 - PRESIDENT and ETHICS JUDGE (Vinayadhara): Is that who shall have the faculty to advocate for the appropriate functioning of the Committee and Tribunal, by providing ethical guidance to the Prosecutor during the stage of procedure, by validating charges, evidences and procedures.
 In addition, he or she shall have to exert Presidency during the stage of Judgment and Ethical Conclusion in the Case.
 For this position it is required to be Master of Buddhist Spirituality as well as having formal knowledge in International Law.

-- PROSECUTOR: That who shall have the faculties to investigate and prosecute People, Institutions or Countries accused of committing violations against Buddhist Spirituality or Human Rights, by bringing evidences of the case to the Jury Members.
+- PROSECUTOR: That who shall have the faculties to investigate and prosecute People, Institutions or Countries accused of committing violations against Buddhist Spirituality or Human Rights, by bringing evidences of the case to the Human Rights Defenders.
 For this position it is an imperative requirement not only to have and Academic Training in Law or Human Rights, but also to have Buddhism studies.

 - PEACE AMBASSADOR: Is that who will have the faculty to share a message the peace on behalf the Committee and Tribunal around the world.
 Who shall have the faculty to being able to impugn charges against the accused party, and also will have the faculty to establish institutional ties with other international organizations.

 DURATION OF POSITIONS

-ARTICLE 14- The 3 positions of the Board of Directors will last forever, being able to be replaced or reelected through voting of the institutional members.
+ARTICLE 14- The 4 positions of the Board of Directors will last forever, being able to be replaced only when there is no participation.

 ADMISSION, EXCLUSION AND SEPARATION OF MEMBERS

 ARTICLE 15.- Those who aspire to become individual members will be able to be a part of the Committee and Tribunal as Members with the approval of 60% of positive votes of the Board of Administration.